What you can expect as a mid-year AmeriCorps member

 While your team will be helpful in your transition, know that you’ll be able to support them at a critical part of their service as well.

 This can be challenging—for corps members and students.
 Corps members who started at the beginning of the school year may be feeling a bit burned out and physically exhausted.
 With wintertime approaching, daylight hours get shorter, the weather gets colder and all of this can lead to low morale.
-Starting your service in January means you’re coming in with fresh energy and perspective at this crucial moment—a beneficial morale boost for your new teammates.
+Starting your service in December or January means you’re coming in with fresh energy and perspective at this crucial moment—a beneficial morale boost for your new teammates.

 Relationship building with students and school partners is key.
 Be persistent.